-Established on the fallen 'moon' known as Terra Arcana, the Mages Guild is one of the longest-running organisations around.
+Established on the fallen 'moon' known as Terra Arcana (location), the Mages Guild is one of the longest-running organisations around.
 They celebrate the expansion of arcane knowledge and care little for national borders, though healthy competition is welcomed between each of their branches.

 The Aletheian branch was established largely in the Elven city of Ilendras, before the Aletheian Empire had reached it.
 They were fierce in their attacks on the former dwarven kingdoms, but stayed neutral in the Elf-Drow conflict due to their appreciation of drow arcane arts.
 Whilst they fought hard against the Aletheian forces as the Empire tried to take Serendel Forest, they eventually lost and surrendered to their then-rulers.
 As an act of good faith towards the elves to create a lasting peace, they were allowed to remain, and have since been a bastion of knowledge and education for those in the Empire.